How to Buy a Mobile Home Furnace

 Manufactured homes are built at a manufacturer's production headquarters and transported to the homeowner's building site.
 Furnaces designed for mobile homes function differently than those designed for traditionally constructed houses.
 Your heating and cooling systems should suit your manufactured home's size and type.
 Mobile home furnaces can burn gas, propane or oil.

 Mobile homes furnaces need to be ducted, vented, and installed differently than standard residential furnaces.
-The ducting system in a mobile home is much smaller than in a site-built home.
+The ducting system in a mobile home is much smaller than in a permanent site-built home.
 Mobile home furnaces use a venting system called "sealed combustion".
 Standard home furnaces do not take these differences into consideration and can be dangerous in a mobile home.
 Due to smaller air ducts and tighter corners, forced air doesn't flow as freely in a mobile home as in a larger house.
 That means that buyers need to ensure that the fan blower is designed to suit their specific unit.

 We use the terms "manufactured home" and "mobile home" interchangeably.
 While this is technically not accurate (mobile homes were factory-built dwellings produced before the 1976 HUD code enactment) it matches both terms' common usage.